 - First of all, download the Official Jelly Bean 4.1.2 XXDMC3 update file from here, after you downloaded and saved it in your PC; extract its content on your desktop PC.

 - Tehn, download and install the ODIN application.

 - Open the ODIN app from your PC.

 - Now, turn of the Note 2 7100 device and enter into its download mode.

-- For entering into the Download Mode you need to press and hold the following buttons combination: Power, Volume Down and Menu buttons simultaneous.
+- For entering into the Download Mode, you need to press and hold the following buttons: Power, Volume Down and Menu buttons simultaneously.

 - Now, connect your Note 2 device to the computer using the USB cord.

-- After everything work without problems select from the ODIN app the “PDA” option.
+- After everything works well, select from the ODIN app the “PDA” option.

 - Now, browse and pick the downloaded and extracted update files, from the desktop.

-- Important; DON’T make any changes un the ODIN default option, verify if the Re-partition selection is unchecked.
+- Important; DON’T make any changes in the ODIN default option, verify if the Re-partition selection is unchecked.

-- When you’re ready to beginning the update process, click on START button from the ODIN app.
+- When you’re ready to begin the update process, click on START button from the ODIN app.

 - When the update process is done, a “pass” message will be displayed on the ODIN app.